yitron/CHowToProgram8e/journal.md

 ### Week 03
 - completed Chapter 2's exercises
+- completed Chapter 3 contents
+- need to understand what are platform integer limits to prevent overflow as it may pose a security attack

 ### Week 02
 - Started exercises in Chapter 2.
 Stopped mid-week at section 2.5, page 81